verdimrc/pyutil/pythonpath-jupyter-vsc/README.md

 - Jupyter: see `test.ipynb` and `ipython_config.py`.

   Basically, with this config, when a notebook kernel is started, it'll automatically add add additional directories to the `PYTHONPATH`.
 The sample `test.ipynb` shows how it can import custom modules located under `haha` and `hehe`.

+NOTE: if your notebooks is part of a git repo, then have a look at a more general `ipython_config.py` in this https://github.com/verdimrc/python-project-skeleton which will automatically detect & prepopulate Juptyer's python path with a few directories.